-Exposing the Living Conditions of Egg-laying Hens
+Exposing the Living Conditions of Hens Used by the Egg Industry

 Matthew Hamity v California Department of Food and Agriculture